sacalon/sacalon/docs/ROADMAP.md

 - null safety
 - basic support for pointers
 - use `std::array` for fixed sized array instead of `std::vector`
+- check if a function returns a value, else show error

 ### Language
 - multi library import :